jboss-switchyard/quickstarts/rules-interview/Readme.md

 ============
 This quickstart demonstrates the usage of a rules service which performs an age check.
 The drl resource is specified using annotations within the InterviewRules interface.
+The name of the service in the drl is specified using a Mapping annotation containing an MVEL expression.

 Preqrequisites
 ==============